-- Increase the level of awareness of international students on the topic of food in Italy and therefore, help them to integrate with the territory (through food and conviviality tied to food)
+- Increase the level of awareness of international students on the topic of food in Italy and therefore, help them to integrate with the territory (through food and conviviality tied to food).

-- Give students resources and opportunities to study culture and politics of food in Italy
+- Give students resources and opportunities to study culture and politics of food in Italy.

-- Create research projects and new academic programs that involve excellent examples and best practices in this field and allow students to have unique and educational experiences
+- Create research projects and new academic programs that involve excellent examples and best practices in this field and allow students to have unique and educational experiences.

-Seventh International Conference on Food Studies successfully concluded!
+The Seventh International Conference on Food Studies

-The Seventh International Conference on Food Studies was hosted by Gustolab International Institute for Food Studies and Roma Tre University on October 26 and 27, 2017 in Rome, Italy.
+The Seventh International Conference on Food Studies was hosted by Gustolab International Food Systems and Sustainability and Roma Tre University on October 26 and 27, 2017 in Rome, Italy.
 The two days included paper presentations, workshops/interactive sessions, posters, and colloquia.
 225+ delegates from all over the world attended and over 33 countries were represented.
 Founded in 2011, the International Conference on Food Studies provides a forum for research and practice-based discussions, in a time of growing public and research awareness of the relations among diet, health, and social well-being.
 The conference provides an interdisciplinary forum for the discussion of: agricultural, environmental, nutritional, social, economic, and cultural perspectives on food.
 Download the final program at the conference website here.

-CURRENT AND PAST RESEARCH
+CURRENT AND PAST RESEARCH INITIATIVES

 PARTNER: ROMA TRE University and The International Center for Intercultural Exchange